cedricschwyter/nautilus/README.md

      * @return Returns a NautilusStatus status code
      */
     NautilusStatus run(void) {
-        core = new NautilusCore();
         shell = new ExampleShell();

         shell->setShellContext(NAUTILUS_SHELL_CONTEXT_WINDOWED);
         shell->setShellTitle("Dev Example 1");
         shell->setShellExtent(1280, 720);
         shell->setShellIcon("res/images/icons/nautilus.png");
-        core->attachShell(shell);
+        NautilusCore::attachShell(shell);

         return NAUTILUS_STATUS_OK;
     }

 A call to `NautilusCore::terminate()` is required before the program exits, as the thread running the application loop is joined then.
 Otherwise, the application loop will not even get started and you will not see any window or other visual output.
+The `NautilusCore`-object is implemented as a singleton, meaning there will only ever be one instance of the class which you never have to instantiate (you can just use the functions defined in the class straight-out-of-the-box):

     /**
      * Cleans allocated resources
      * @return Returns a NautilusStatus status code
      */
     NautilusStatus clean(void) {
-        core->terminate();
+        NautilusCore::terminate();
         delete shell;
-        delete core;
         return NAUTILUS_STATUS_OK;
     }